 “Senior leaders can remind employees about the bigger mission their organizations are trying to achieve,” Hyland advised.
 “Immediate managers can help employees find more meaning in their day-to-day jobs, their struggles and their successes.”
 He adds that building a space in the workplace where people can practice spirituality, like meditation rooms, can go a long way.

 “At the end of the day, it’s about creating an environment where employees feel they can bring their full selves to work and have a professional life that is aligned with their deepest inner convictions,”

 The goal of a faith-friendly company is simply to recognize the importance of faith for many employees and respect their desire to integrate it into their lives.
 It’s not about promoting religion.
-There are a number of articles on this research on management issues and business news daily.
+There are a number of articles on this research on management issues.

 In a different article, spirituality and Employee Engagement is touched upon.
 This article states work-life balance is not the most-important factor for people feeling engaged on the job.
 Yes employees appreciate leaders who care about their lives beyond work.
 But work-life balance doesn’t ensure people are happy at work.
 The work itself must be fulfilling.